 - Customised software: Some cheaper systems will give only fixed displays of weather data and may only show data for the last day/week.
 The Davis Weatherlink software allow you to customise the charting display to show exactly what you want, and can go back in time minutes/days/weeks/months/ and even years.

 - Multiple alarms: The Davis systems can contain up to 70 alarms – far more than those in most competing stations.
 So you can set an alarm for pretty much any weather variable imaginable.

 - Flexibility: The Wireless Vantage Pro system can be configured to include a wide range of additional sensors and accessories, which means that you can continue to upgrade your system as your needs grow.
-For instance, many users add a sunshine sensor, or additional temperature sensors, or perhaps add an additional console so that they can view their weather displays in various locations.
+For instance, many users add a solar sensor, or additional temperature sensors, or perhaps add an additional console so that they can view their weather displays in various locations.